Lymph glands occur in complexes (groups) in different body parts.

 To do this, the doctor will first numb the area.
 Then he makes a small cut that will allow the infected pus to escape.

-The area may require gauze drainage to ensure removal of pus and prompt healing.
+The area may require gauze drainage to ensure the removal of pus and rapid healing.

 - Continuous evaluation (to verify the size and location of the extended nodes).

-- After treatment, an observation period of three to four weeks is recommended to make sure there are no further problems.
+- After treatment, an observation period of three to four weeks is recommended to ensure no further problems.

 - Medications or procedures (to treat other conditions that may have caused lymph nodes to enlarge).

-For severe systemic infections, immune disorders, more aggressive treatments will be needed for a longer period of time.
+For severe systemic infections and immune disorders, more aggressive treatments will be needed for a more extended period.

-When lymph nodes become swollen as a result of certain conditions, such as lupus or rheumatoid arthritis, treatment is directed at the underlying condition.
+When lymph nodes become swollen due to certain conditions, such as lupus or rheumatoid arthritis, treatment is directed at the underlying condition.

-If the swollen lymph nodes are due to a cancerous tumor, there are several treatment options.
-These include surgery to remove the tumor, chemotherapy, and radiation.
+There are several treatment options if the swollen lymph nodes are due to a cancerous tumor.
+These include surgery to remove cancer, chemotherapy, and radiation.

-In case of pain the doctor may recommend medications to control the pain.
+In pain, the doctor may recommend medications to control the pain.

-If the swollen lymph nodes are caused by a virus infection, they usually return to normal after the virus infection has resolved.
+If the swollen lymph nodes are caused by a virus infection, they usually return to normal after they have resolved.

-Antibiotics are not used to fight viral infections, as they are not effective.
+Antibiotics are not used to fight viral infections as they are ineffective.

 Natural treatments for swollen glands due to minor causes

-Garlic is also highly effective in fighting countless bacteria that are responsible for infections in the body.
+Garlic is also highly effective in fighting countless bacteria responsible for infections in the body.

 2 to 3 raw garlic cloves are crushed and eaten every day until the infection clears.

-Cutting the garlic activates the allinase enzymes in the garlic cells, which produce the allicin that helps treat infections.
+Cutting the garlic activates the alliinase enzymes in the garlic cells, which produce the allicin that helps treat infections.